rmkelley/rmkelley.github.io/final.md

 tarr <- get_acs(geography = "tract", variables = "B25064_001",
                 state = "MA", geometry = TRUE, key="3d89f005b11bd0cc562da8eea31dc3ce5011a707")
 ```
-The first line below selects just the boston tracts, and the second selects the tract where city hall is which will be treated as downtown for this exersize.
+The first line below selects just the Boston tracts, and the second selects the tract where city hall is which will be treated as downtown for this exercise.
 ```
 bos <- tarr[grep("Suffolk", tarr$NAME), ]
 dt <- bos[grep("Tract 303", bos$NAME), ]